by Debbie “The Rat Lady” Ducommun

 When buying a commercial diet for your rats, I recommend one that has at least 18% protein for growing rats, and I don’t think 23% protein is too much for growing rats.
 Female rats tend to reach most of their physical growth at 6 months, but probably are not completely physically mature until 8 months of age, and male rats reach most of their adult growth at 8 months, but probably do not reach full physical maturity until one year of age.

-Please note that the Regal Rat Oxbow rat diet is designed only for adult rats.
-Although the label says it’s okay to give it rats over 4 months of age, I do not agree.
-I think the Oxbow Regal Rat should not be given to rats who are still growing.
-And I personally would not give unspayed females the Oxbow diet, because a diet higher in soybean meal helps to prevent mammary tumors.
+Please note that Oxbow has two different rat formulas, one for adult rats and one for mice and young rats.
+Unless they’ve changed it, the label on the adult formula says it’s okay to give it to rats over 4 months of age, but I do not agree.
+I think the Oxbow adult formula should not be given to rats who are still growing.
+(Females stop growing about 6-8 months, and males 8-10 months.)
+And I personally would not give unspayed females the Oxbow adult diet, because a diet higher in soybean meal helps to prevent mammary tumors.
+The Mouse & Young Rat formula is definitely higher in soybean meal than the adult formula, however, the first ingredient is corn, so it may not be as good as a brand that has soybean meal as the first ingredient, such as Mazuri rat blocks.

 Like most animals, rats can make all the vitamin C they need inside their body.
 Guinea pigs and primates are the only mammals that must get their vitamin C from food.
 But extra vitamin C might be good for rats.
 It’s a myth that rats must eat hard foods to keep their teeth from overgrowing.
 Healthy rats grind their teeth together to keep them the proper length and sharpness.